Posted on Saturday, May 4th, 2024 at 9:00 am

 What Do I Need From My Doctor to Apply for Disability?

-To get approved for long-term disability (LTD) insurance benefits, you’ll need to submit evidence showing that your medical condition prevents you from working.
+To get approved for long-term disability (LTD) insurance benefits, you must submit evidence showing that your medical condition prevents you from working.
 The insurance company will want to see proof of your diagnosis, your symptoms, your functional limitations, your treatment plan, and your long-term prognosis.
 Much of this essential information must come directly from your medical provider.

 Most LTD insurance companies will require your doctor to complete an Attending Physician’s Statement (APS) form.
 This multi-page form requests detailed information about your disabling condition.
 Only your doctor or medical provider can fill it out.
 The insurance company must have this form before they decide on your claim.